halking/mvc-gen/README.md

 ## **MvcGen** ##

 MvcGen is a code generator of mvc pattern.
-It use JavaPoet to generate field, method,parameter,class and .java file. baseconf.properties is base configurted file.
+It use JavaPoet to generate field, method,parameter,class and `.java` file. baseconf.properties is base configurated file.

 When using `MvcGen`, please modify the corresponding conf in baseconf.properties.